10 Ways to Boost Compliance in Your Firm

 Top 10 ways to boost compliance in your firm

-1. Know your remit and your compliance universe
+1. Know your remit & your compliance universe

-Be clear about what you have to comply with (e.g. financial, legal, IT, information security, environment, regulatory, product, stewardship, etc.), what things are non-negotiable, and what your exact role is.
+Be clear about what your staff must comply with (e.g. financial, legal, IT, information security, environment, regulatory, product, stewardship, etc.), what things are non-negotiable, and what is the exact role of each staff member.

 2. Match interventions to the compliance levels